 Crosshatch Triggerfish

-The Crosshatch Triggerfish (Xanthichthys mento) is a stunning saltwater fish known for its unique appearance and behavior.
+The Crosshatch Triggerfish (Xanthichthys mento) is a stunning, reef-safe plankton-feeding trigger — peaceful for its family and prized for its cross-hatched markings.

 Crosshatch Triggerfish